higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/WHITEPAPER.md

 A default fee of **1%** is applied to swaps, split as follows:
 - **Token Side**: Approximately 0.5% of the swapped tokens are burned, reducing the overall supply.
-- **SOL Side**: Aggregated SOL fees are collected in the Orca LP fee account.
+- **SOL Side**: Aggregated SOL fees are collected in the Meteora LP fee account.

 ### 8.2.
 Aggregated LP Fee Distribution

-Fees accumulated in the Orca LP fee account are distributed evenly between the protocol and the creator:
+Fees accumulated in the Meteora LP fee account are distributed evenly between the protocol and the creator:
 - A dedicated fee distribution instruction retrieves the total fees from the LP fee account.
 - The fees are split equally, with any remainder allocated to the protocol.
 This mechanism ensures that both the protocol and the creator benefit directly from liquidity provision and swap activity.